AYLIEN/pipeline-challenge/README.md

 # Challenge

-We are looking to design a high-throughput data pipeline which pulls messages from an HTTP endpoint, transforms them, and sends them for processing to another endpoint.
+We are looking to design a high-throughput data streaming pipeline which pulls messages from an HTTP endpoint, transforms them, and sends them for processing to another endpoint.
 In the end, the service will acknowledge successful processing of each message.
 The HTTP endpoint for pulling messages, processing them and acknowledging them are provided, as well as a metrics endpoint so you can see how your pipeline is doing.
 More details on the API is provided below, and you can find the specification in `messages-openapi.yaml`.

 The language or framework you work with is up to you entirely.
 Please provide instructions for running your project.